damien-dupre/dcu-r-tutorials/slides/slide_03_04.md

 # Facets

 Before continuing with the next customization layers, let’s briefly introduce a new concept called faceting.
-Faceting is used when we’d like to split a particular visualization by the values of another variable.
+Faceting is used when we’d like to split a particular visualisation by the values of another variable.
 This will create multiple copies of the same type of plot with matching x and y axes, but whose content will differ.

 For example, suppose we were interested in looking at the evolution of life expectancy by continent from 1952.
 We could “split” this figure for each continent.
 In other words, we would plot a scatter plot for each continent separately.
 We do this by adding `facet_wrap(~ continent)` layer.